Latand/MedSyncWebApp/mkdocs/docs/index.md

 ## Contributors

-MedSync's success is attributed to its dedicated team of developers, designers, and healthcare consultants.
-A detailed list of contributors can be found [here](#).
+MedSync's success is attributed to its dedicated team of developers, a UX/UI designer, and AI agents.